Victorine07/Lightweight-Block-Cipher-Security-Evaluation/README.md

 ## Disclaimer

-**This project utilized Large Language Models (LLMs) in its development.** LLMs were used to assist in:
+**This project utilized Large Language Models (LLMs) in its development.** LLMs were used to:
-1. Creating the formal theory files (`.thy`) for the ciphers from their original Python implementations.
+1. Assist in creating the formal theory files (`.thy`) for the ciphers from their original Python implementations.
-2. Developing the data augmentation strategies applied to the JSON (AST) files.
+2. Assist in developing the data augmentation strategies applied to the JSON (AST) files.
 3. Assisting with the model training and tuning process.